-- Our school pays full regard to 'Keeping Children Safe in Education' (DfE; 2022).
+- Our school pays full regard to 'Keeping Children Safe in Education' (DfE; 2023).
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS), Childcare (Disqualification) Regulations (where applicable) and prohibition order checks in respect of the following which will also include historic GTCE sanctions and EEA regulating authorities.
+As a school we should inform shortlisted candidates that online searches may be carried out as part of the recruitment process.
 For best practice the name on the birth certificate should be checked.
 Our school acknowledges that S128 checks should be completed on governors.
-A section 128 would prohibit someone from: - Serving as a governor of a maintained school - Holding a management position in an independent school, academy or free school as an employee - Becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school or; - Becoming a governor on any governing Body in an independent school, academy or free school that retains or has been delegated any management responsibilities - All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children. - Human Resources, Administration & Office Manager, Joanne Travi; Head Teacher, Steve Read; Deputy Head Teacher, Ian Ward; Chair of Governors, Greg Logan; Vice Chair of Governors and Emma Sentinella; Parent Governor have all undertaken Safer Recruitment training.
+A section 128 would prohibit someone from: - Serving as a governor of a maintained school - Holding a management position in an independent school, academy or free school as an employee - Becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school or; - Becoming a governor on any governing Body in an independent school, academy or free school that retains or has been delegated any management responsibilities - All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children. - Diane Blackley; HR & Administration Manager, Joanne Travi; Headteacher, Helen Scarrott; Deputy Head Teacher and Ian Ward; Chair of Governors have all undertaken Safer Recruitment training.
 One of the above will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel. - As a school we have decided to carry out online searches for shortlisted candidates as part of due diligence in our recruitment process, (as per KCSIE, paragraph 220).
-The searches are conducted by our Head Teacher and Business Manager and will be recorded.
+The searches are conducted by our Head Teacher and HR & Administration Manager and will be recorded.
 The process will be consistent, transparent and fair and reflected within the Safer Recruitment Policy.